jedisct1/libsodium-doc/README.md

 ## Thanks!

-The developement of libsodium is entirely made by volunteers.
+The development of libsodium is entirely made by volunteers.
 We would like to specially thank the following companies and organizations for their contribution:

 - [Paragonie Initiative Enterprise](https://paragonie.com/), who donated a Raspberry Pi to ensure that the library works perfectly on this hardware.
 Thanks!
 - [Private Internet Access](https://www.privateinternetaccess.com), who sponsored a [complete security audit](https://www.privateinternetaccess.com/blog/2017/08/libsodium-audit-results).
 This is amazing, thanks!